Hawaiian music is every bit as indigenous and aboriginal to the island chain as the crashing surf and thunderous volcanoes.

 This trend reversed in the 1970s when a re-birth of Hawaiian pride and Hawaiiana began with the first successful voyage of the Hōkūleʻa*.
-The incredible excitement from the recreation of the original Hawaiian journey to Tahiti, in ocean-going canoes, carried over into a resurgence of all things Hawaiian – the music, the language, the customs and the hula.
+The incredible excitement from the recreation of the original Hawaiian journey to Tahiti, in ocean-going canoes, carried over into a resurgence of all things Hawaiian – the music, the language, the customs, and the hula.

 Later on, some Hawaiian artists began to re-fashion classic American songs and new styles began to develop, like Jawaiian, AKA Hawaiian Reggae.
-The unique Hawaiian style and sound still rang true, even in the cover and new adaptations of genre’s outside of Hawai’i.
+The unique Hawaiian style and sound still rang true, even in the cover and new adaptations of genres outside of Hawai’i.

 This Is What We Know Now

 This past century has been a prodigious time and tremendous expansion for Hawaiian music.
 Even though many musical genres and sounds have a creative arc of growing into wild popularity, only to disappear and become obsolete, that has not been the case for Hawaiian music.
-Its deep roots in the language and culture give it an almost inexhaustible flexibility.
+Its deep roots in the language and culture give it almost inexhaustible flexibility.
 It is allowed to incorporate outside influences, from swing to jazz to rock, without losing its own distinctive personality of Aloha.

 Trace its development from the monarchy era to the age of rock ‘n’ roll, and you’re struck by Hawaiian music’s ability to remain relevant to each new generation.
-It continues to be popularity not only in the Islands but across the globe.
+It continues to be popular not only in the Islands but across the globe.
 It’s possible to argue over what precisely constitutes Hawaiian music, but make no mistake, it is alive and well in 2020.

 Writing and graphic creation by Sugandha Ferro Black